drhsqlite/pikchr/doc/userman.md

     box; move; circle; move; cylinder
 ~~~~~

-Implementation note:  A "move" is really just an invisible "line".
-So
+Implementation note: a "move" is really just an invisible "`line`,"
+which is why
 the following script generates the same output as the previous.
 ([Try it!](/pikchrshow?content=box;line%20invisible;circle;line%20invisible;cylinder))